 Military service members, who are currently on active duty in North Carolina with a home of record in another state, may not be subject to personal property and registered motor vehicle taxes in North Carolina.

-For exemption on personal property tax bills, such as mobile homes, boats, and unlicensed vehicles, return the tax bill along with a copy of the Leave & Earnings Statement (LES) that was issued closest to the January 1 prior to the date of the tax bill.
+For an exemption of taxes on personal property such as mobile homes, boats, and unlicensed vehicles, return the tax bill to the county tax office along with a copy of the Leave & Earnings Statement (LES) that was issued closest to the January 1 prior to the date of the tax bill.

-Military spouses may also qualify for exemption on personal property and registered motor vehicles if their home of record is the same as the service member's.
-To receive an exemption, return a copy of the bill along with the appropriate LES as stated above.
-In addition, military spouses must provide a copy of their current military I.D. card and a copy of one of the following out of state items: driver's license, voter registration card or most current state tax return.
+Military spouses may also qualify for exemption if their home of record is the same as the service member’s.
+In addition to providing a copy of the LES as described above, spouses must provide a copy of their military I.D. card and a copy of their out of state driver’s license, voter registration card or most current state tax return.

 Disabled Veteran Exemption